projectcalico/calico/docs/getting-started/libnetwork/EnvironmentSetup.md

 - A specific Docker release to be running - since the Calico agent is packaged as a Docker container, and the libnetwork features required are currently only available in an experimental release.
-- A consul server used for clustering Docker.
+- A consul server used for clustering Docker
 - An Etcd cluster - which Calico uses for coordinating state between the nodes.
-- The `calicoctl` to be placed in the `$PATH`.
+- The `calicoctl` binary to be placed in the system `$PATH`.

 ## Requirements